andrewstevenson/sqoop-service/README.md

 Some organisations only support MySQL, Oracle or Sql Server.
 This often gives the additional benefit of support for these RDBMS and backups.
 Also there are more and more RDBMS backing Hadoop services such as Hive, Oozie, Sentry and Cloudera Management Services, so consolidating makes senses rather then adding additional embedded database.

-Since I want to expose viewing, creating an changing jobs via Spray and AngualarJS I want to be in control of the metastore definitions, hence I extend JobStorage.
+Additionaly I want to expose viewing, creating an changing jobs via Spray and AngualarJS so I want to be in control of the metastore definitions, hence I extend JobStorage.

 You can also interact with via the Sqoop CLI.
 For this to work you need to set the `sqoop.job.storage.implementations` properties in the sqoop-site.xml and add it to the HADOOP_CLASSPATH.